Create sites

 Work with sites

 Once the sites are created, there are several ways to work with them.
 You can use a site's menu to modify the site or start a workflow.
-You can also access actions for a site from its Action menu Options in the project pane.
+You can also access actions for a site from the Action menu Options in the project pane.

 Use a site's pop-up menu

 To access a site's pop-up menu, click its location on the map.
 The options differ based on the type of site selected (point, geography, or polygon).
-Choose any of the following options:

 • Edit Edit—Provide a different name for the site.